melzreal/travel-goals-sinatra-project/README.md

 Run rake:db seed to insert all countries into your database.

 Allows users to register, choose from a list of visited countries and manually add visited town or city.
+Users can edit holidays to add notes about their visit, delete holidays and delete countries from holidays.

 Each town or city that the user adds will also have a form to add notes about the visit.

-The only edits allowed on country are delete, you cannot edit a country.
-You can edit a city visited.